-While the duration of space missions are increasing it only becomes more important for the astronaut's health and performance.
+While the duration of space missions are increasing, it only becomes more important for the astronaut's health and performance.

-Our generation spends 90% of our time indoor.
+Our generation spends 90% of our time indoors.
 The expedition will help to discover solutions in well-being and indoor climate on Earth as well as in space.
 The mission is a completely closed and confined living-space, perfect for a behavioral study.

 We don't have to go far away to find relevance for these studies.
 Most of us work indoor and we will spend a huge majority of our life inside.
 We strive to find a healthy countermeasures for space and Earth

 The habitat is completely off-grid; almost all of it's power comes from it's solar panels.
 In an age where energy demands is growing, we are investigating how to create a sustainable house.
 The extreme reality of the Arctic or Lunar environment automatically reinforces a zero-waste and efficient cycle.

 LUNARK is a platform for accelerated learning in sustainable design - solutions also applicable for Earth.

 There is a direct overlap in resource efficiency for the solutions we develop for the expedition and for the climate challenges that are pressing Earth.
 These are the expected results from the mission: